-Budgets for all projects must include funding for one or more designated project representatives (Pl/co-Pl/Senior Personnel or NSF-approved replacement) to attend each Pl Meeting during the proposed lifetime of the award.
-For budget preparation purposes, Pls should assume two meetings will be held annually, one in the Washington, DC, area and one in Seattle, WA.
+Budgets for all projects must include funding for one or more designated project representatives (PI/co-PI/Senior Personnel or NSF- approved replacement) to attend each PI Meeting during the proposed lifetime of the award.
+For budget preparation purposes, PIs should assume two meetings will be held annually, one in the Washington, DC, area and one in another domestic location, likely Seattle, WA.

-The budget submitted with the proposal should include all necessary project funds without regard to the two funding organizations; NSF and Amazon will inform selected PIs of the breakdown in funding between the two organizations, and will request revised budgets at that point.
+The budget submitted with the proposal should include all necessary project funds without regard to the two funding organizations; NSF and Amazon will inform selected Pls of the breakdown in funding between the two organizations and will request revised budgets at that point.